Oh, momma!

 Life isn’t as simple as it once was.
-The definition of family is no longer a mommy and a daddy who are married and their two-point-five offspring.
+The definition of family is no longer a mommy and a daddy who are married and their 2.5 offspring.
 A family can be just a woman and a man, joined in matrimony or not, with kids or not.
 Or it can be a lot of other things, as well.
 Some people, nowadays, choose to have their babies before tying the knot.
 Or, as it has happened throughout time, a baby may start a-brewin’ before or after an engagement has been announced.

 I’ll admit it.
 This is a topic I like.
 I showed up at the wedding of a friend who I hadn’t seen in a quite a while only to discover that she was quite pregnant.
 I was the maid of honor, so kept my exclamations of surprise to a cool minimum.
 She simply chose a wedding gown she liked and had a good tailor put an extra panel of fabric in.
 I plan on touching on this topic again really soon because there is plenty to say!